SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/serving-your-extension-from-sharepoint.md

 Copy the following xml structure into **elements.xml**.
 Updated the **ClientSideComponentId** property to have the unique Id of your Application Customizer available from the **HelloWorldApplicationCustomizer.manifest.json** file at **src\extensions\helloWorld** folder.

+We also set the **ClientSideComponentProperties** using this xml definition and bypass JSON properties for this extension instance.
+Notice how the JSON is escaped, so that we can set that properly using XML attribute.

 Notice also that we use specific location called `ClientSideExtension.ApplicationCustomizer` to define that this is Application Customizer.
 Since by default this **element.xml** will be associated to *Web* scoped feature, this CustomAction will be automatically added to `Web.UserCustomAction` collection in the site where the solution is being installed.

 ```xml